snurk/sg_sandbox/README.md

 ## Building the graph

-1. First, you might consider selecting a read-length trimming to mitigate inherent issues of string graphs built from reads of varying lengths.
+1. First, you might consider selecting a maximum read-length to trim longer reads to which mitigates inherent issues of string graphs built from reads of varying lengths.
 1. Then, tweak `config.yaml` from `src/pipe/`.
 You will need to edit it to set the S_MAX_RL to the trim length you used above adjusted for homopolymer compression (something like `trim length` / 1.4 * 1.1).
-You may also need to adjust the S_EXPECTED_COV to (probably slightly below) the coverage that you expect to have for 'unique' regions of your chromosome(s).
+You may also need to adjust the S_EXPECTED_COV to (probably slightly below) the (haploid if you have a diploid non-inbred sample) coverage that you expect to have for 'unique' regions of your chromosome(s).
-1. `canu.sh` from `src/canu_launch` might also need tweaking for performance reasons if you are working with something very different in size than human genome.
+1. `canu.sh` from `src/canu_launch` might also need tweaking.
+First, for performance reasons if you are working with something much larger than the human genome.
+Second, to adjust grid options to match your cluster requirements.
-1. Depending on your cluster configuration you might need to modify submission commands in `src/canu_launch/on_init_complete.sh` and `src/canu_launch/on_primary_complete.sh`, as well as `src/pipe/cluster.json` and `src/pipe/launch.sh` for Snakemake to correctly submit the graph construction and processing jobs.
+1. Depending on your cluster configuration you might also need to modify submission commands in `src/canu_launch/on_init_complete.sh` and `src/canu_launch/on_primary_complete.sh`, as well as `src/pipe/cluster.json` and `src/pipe/launch.sh` for Snakemake to correctly submit the graph construction and processing jobs.
 1. Run `src/canu_launch/master_trim.sh` script, which will
     1. Run read trimming
     2. Run two iterations of read/overlap processing from HiCanu
     3. Generate `updated_raw.seqStore` necessary for final consensus generation
-    4. Meyer's string graph construction using modified `miniasm` code
+    4. Meyers' string graph construction using modified `miniasm` code
     5. Pruning the graph using custom procedures from the `gfacpp` repo (see `src/pipe/simplif.sh`)

 When done, you will have a `simplified.gfa` (as well as `simplified.noseq.gfa` and `simplified.nodes.fasta` in your specified output folder, which is the primary outputs of this part of the pipeline.